international employment law firm alliance L&E Global

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?

 A foreign employer does not need to work through a local entity in order to hire employees in Belgium.
 However, there are a couple of registrations and formalities to be fulfilled by the foreign entity, including registration at the National Social Security Office (NSSO), registration at the Tax collector’s office, conclusion of an industrial injuries insurance, and appoint an authorised officer to keep the required employment documents and receive official correspondence from the NSSO.
 In general, foreign employers join a Belgian pay roll agency, which can handle most of these requirements on behalf of the employer and will act as spokesperson with regard to the social security and tax authorities.
+Finally, bear in mind that the use of an ‘employer of record’ system is in principle not allowed, as the hiring out of employees is prohibited in Belgium (with certain exceptions).

 Limitations on Background Checks

 Extensive background checks on employees are not common in Belgium.
 They should be limited to the strict necessity of assessing the applicant’s professional skills relevant to the job offered.
-The most common background checks relate to education, experience (past employment records), criminal records for certain occupations (e.g. in the security sector), confirmation that the applicant has the appropriate permission to work in Belgium, health and medical checks (which are required by law for roles involving safety, vigilance jobs that come in contact with food, or the driving of motorised vehicles, cranes or hoists); and more and more commonly, social media checks, despite the potential that such searches can come into conflict with the right to privacy of the applicant.
+The most common background checks relate to education, experience (past employment records), criminal records for certain occupations (e.g. in the security sector), confirmation that the applicant has the appropriate permission to work in Belgium, health and medical checks (which are required by law for roles involving safety, vigilance jobs that come in contact with food, or the driving of motorized vehicles, cranes or hoists); and more and more commonly, social media checks, despite the potential that such searches can come into conflict with the right to privacy of the applicant.
 However, a lot will depend on the public status of the information.

 The general rule, laid down in CBA no. 38, is that the information obtained can only be used if it is relevant to the job (relevance criterion).
 This is arguably the case for education records and experience (past employment records) checks.
 Applicants are sometimes asked to give persons of reference from previous jobs in order to ask them to evaluate the performance of the applicant.
 Employers can only contact these persons with the consent of the applicant.